ayatokura/ai-openscale/wos-performance-throughput.md

 - **Chart values**: Average value in the timeframe
 - **Metrics details available**: None

-Throughput is not supported for the Watson Machine Learning models with automatic payload logging.
+Throughput is not supported for the {{site.data.keyword. pm_full}} models with automatic payload logging.
 {: note}

 ## Interpreting the display